dsp-jetpack/JetPack/doc/deployment_guide.md

 The Linux kernel partitions memory into basic units called pages.
 The default number of pages is 49152 in the x86 architecture.
 Hugepages allow the Linux kernel to utilize the multiple page size capabilities of modern hardware architecture.

-Earlier, in previous release, fixed values were used for the number of hugepages.
-The number of hugepages was set to 49152 and 96 when the hugepage size was set to 2MB and 1GB respectively.

 In Dell EMC Ready Architecture for Red Hat OpenStack Platform Software Deployment Guide - Version 13, the number of hugepages is computed during runtime.
 The OpenStack Ironic API is used to fetch the **total memory size** of a compute node, and the following formula is applied to calculate the number of hugepages: